 Soak a few large cotton balls in coconut oil and seal them up in an air-tight container.
 Pull one cotton ball out to get the fire started.
 Coconut oil makes great fuel!

 7. Chewing Gum and Sticky Substance Remover

 Cover the sticky substance, e.g., gum; extra glue from price tags; etc., with coconut oil.
-Let it soak in for a moment, then using your fingers, work the substance out.
-Use a bit more oil on a dry cloth to remove any leftover residue from hard surfaces.
+Let it soak in for a moment, then work the substance out using your fingers.
+Use more oil on a dry cloth to remove any leftover residue from hard surfaces.
 Spot check the fabric before using coconut oil.
 Often a mild dishwashing detergent is all that's needed to remove the oil.